You only need small amounts of fat to be healthy.

 But here’s the catch.
 The amount of fat you need to eat in order to provide your body with the essential fatty acids it needs is tiny.
 How tiny, you ask?
 It’s estimated that if just 5% of the calories you eat come from fat that’s found naturally in a healthy, well balanced diet, that will do it.
 That’s about 75 calories’ worth on a 1500 calorie a day diet – or less than 9 grams of fat.
 So yes, you do need to eat fat, but the amount you need is so small that it could be provided from a diet of whole, natural foods, even if you added no fat to your diet at all.

 That said, I’m not suggesting that you should do all you can to eliminate every trace of fat from your diet.
 One reason (and this is a topic for another day) is that the types of fats you eat and the balance of your fatty acids matter, too.
 Just eating 9 grams of fat a day won’t ensure that you get the right balance of fatty acids if you don’t choose your foods carefully.
 Suffice it to say that most of us don’t eat nearly enough of the healthy – and essential – omega-3 fatty acids that are supplied by fish, nuts and flaxseed.

 But the point here is that there are traces of fat that exist naturally in all kinds of foods – even vegetables.
 People are really surprised when they hear this.
-And, to be honest, I was reluctant to tell my patient this, because I was concerned that her fear of fat would lead her to avoid eating healthy plant foods because of the specks of fat that might be lurking within… Thankfully, it didn’t.
+And to be honest, I was reluctant to tell my patient this, because I was concerned that her fear of fat would lead her to avoid eating healthy plant foods due to the the specks of fat that might be lurking within.
+Thankfully, it didn’t.

 But think about it.
 Our ancient hunter-gatherer ancestors didn’t have butter dishes and bottles of salad dressing.
 They had to get their essential fats from somewhere, so they consumed foods that naturally contained fats – like fish, nuts, seeds and, yes, even vegetables.